Professional tips to ensure leak-free installations and avoid on-the-job accidents

 Roof safety guidelines

-As with any plumbing installation, safety must be a top priority when installing or repairing roof flashing.
+As with any plumbing installation, safety must be a top priority when installing or repairing roof flashings.
 Take the following precautions to reduce your risk of having an accident:

-- Tread lightly.
+1. Tread lightly.
 Roofs are not designed to handle regular foot traffic.
-Make sure you tread lightly across any roof you’re working on, even for a short time period.
-And don’t forget to check weather conditions ahead of time.
-Wind, rain, snow and ice can make it harder to maintain your footing.
+Make sure you tread lightly across any roof you're working on, even for a short period.
+And don't forget to check weather conditions ahead of time.
+Wind, rain, snow, and ice can make it harder to maintain footing.

-- Identify hazards.
-Before work begins, clear the roof surface of any potential tripping or slipping hazards, such as fallen branches, leaves, tools or other materials.
+2. Identify hazards.
+Before work begins, clear the roof surface of any potential tripping or slipping hazards, such as fallen branches, leaves, tools, or other materials.
 Flag any skylight locations.
-Depending on the home, you may also need to be aware of overhead power lines, exposed wires, conduit or solar panels.
+Depending on the home, you may also need to be aware of overhead power lines, exposed wires, conduits, or solar panels.

-- Stick to the essentials.
-When you’re installing flashing, you only need a hammer, nails and the flashing.
+3. Stick to the essentials.
+You will need only a hammer, nails, and flashings when installing.
 Keep all other tools or materials off the roof.
 If you are replacing an existing flashing, you will need a flat bar to assist in shingle removal.